Yummy (Justin Bieber song)

 "Yummy" is a song by Canadian singer Justin Bieber.
 It was released through Def Jam Recordings, as the lead single from his fifth studio album, Changes, on January 3, 2020.
-The song is Bieber's first solo single to be released in almost four years, following "Company", a song from his fourth studio album, Purpose (2015), but the song was released as a single in 2016.
+The song was Bieber's first solo single to be released in almost four years, following "Company", a song from his fourth studio album, Purpose (2015), but the song was released as a single in 2016.
 Bieber joined the video-sharing social networking service TikTok on the day of the song's release.

-"Yummy" received negative reviews from music critics, some of whom complimented on Bieber's vocal performance while others criticized the song's production, its songwriting, and Bieber's delivery.
-The song debuted at number two on the US Billboard Hot 100, while reaching the top five in Australia, Canada, the United Kingdom and various other countries, and hitting number one in New Zealand.
+"Yummy" received mixed reviews from music critics, some of whom complimented Bieber's vocal performance, while others criticized the song's production, songwriting, and delivery.
+Bieber's promotional strategy for the song was also criticized.
+"Yummy" debuted at number two on the US Billboard Hot 100, while reaching the top five in Australia, Canada, the United Kingdom and various other countries, and hitting number one in New Zealand.
 The song's official music video was released on January 4, 2020.

 Background and promotion

 The song was first teased by Bieber on October 27, 2019, when he took to Instagram to tease the title of the song by drawing it on a piece of paper.
-The song's genre which he dubbed “R&BIEBER” was also teased on the following day with another post uploaded onto his Instagram account.
+The song's genre, which he dubbed “R&BIEBER”, was also teased on the following day with another post uploaded onto his Instagram account.

 On December 23, 2019, Bieber teased the release by posting a picture of himself in front of a piano accompanied by two posts with the caption "tomorrow".
 The following day, he announced the single via a trailer he uploaded to YouTube that shows him walking through an abandoned gas station.
-The trailer also serves as an announcement for his upcoming North American tour starting May 14, 2020, as well as a documentary covering "all different stories".
+The trailer also served as an announcement for his upcoming North American tour starting May 14, 2020, as well as a documentary covering "all different stories".
 About the upcoming music, Bieber stated that "I believe that I am right where I’m supposed to be and God has me right where he wants me", and that he feels like "this is different than the previous albums just because of where I'm at in my life".

 On the release day of "Yummy", Bieber joined the video-sharing social networking service TikTok and posted a video of himself lip-syncing to the song, and encouraged his fans to do so, as well.
 Four days later, Bieber released autographed limited editions of "Yummy", including a cassette, a seven-inch picture disc, six unique CDs and five unique seven-inch vinyl discs, available for only 24 hours.
-Bieber released five additional music videos for the song, titled: "Animated Version", "x drew house, Animated Version", "Beliebers React", "Fan Lip Sync" and "Food Fight", and "TikTok Compilation Video" and launched an official "Yummy" online game.
+Bieber released several additional music videos for the song, titled: "Animated Version", "x drew house, Animated Version", "Beliebers React", "Fan Lip Sync" and "Food Fight", and "TikTok Compilation Video" and launched an official "Yummy" online game.